codacy/docs/docs/getting-started/getting-started-with-codacy.md

 ## 5. You're all set!  🎉

 Read our guide on [what to do with a newly added repository](/hc/en-us/articles/207993605) to explore static analysis issues and continue configuring your repository.

-## Synced Organizations Availability 🚧

-Sync Organizations are only available for GitHub organizations.
-While we are working on expanding support for this feature, if you'd like to add repositories from a personal GitHub account, follow the [steps for adding a repository through the manual wizard](/hc/en-us/articles/207278449).